 Foundational Principles of Pinning in BJJ

-Core Pinning Positions & Transitions
+Core Pinning Positions and Transitions

 1. Side Control Variations